quacksouls/ds2-max-sl/doc/last-giant.md

     the video below.
 Purchase a few Firebombs in case you miss a number of throws.

-{% youtube id="uAfCWKhGjSc", title="Cale's Helm and Estus Flask Shard x 2 at Majula" %}{% endyoutube %}
+{% youtube id="uAfCWKhGjSc", title="Cale's Helm and Estus Flask Shard x 2 at Majula, Dark Souls 2: SotFS" %}{% endyoutube %}

 Use a Firebomb to blast through a wall, as shown in the video above, thus opening a shortcut to The Last Giant.
 Throw an Alluring Skull to distract the